-If you need to deal with matrices has lots of ’0’ values in their elements, you can use ‘sparse()’ code in Matlab to define and illustrate them.
-In this article we will show you how to use ‘sparse()’ command in Matlab to define and illustrate matrices that has lots of ‘zeros’ inside them as elements.
+If you need to deal with matrices that have lots of ’0’ values in their elements, you can use ‘sparse()’ code in Matlab® to define and illustrate them.
+In this article, we will show you how to use the ‘sparse()’ command in Matlab® to define and illustrate matrices that have lots of ‘zeros’ inside them as elements.

-Also you can create matrices directly from sparse() command in Matlab.
-As we stated above the use of sparse() command is very helpful for matrices that includes zeros in the majority of their elements.
+Also, you can create matrices directly from the sparse() command in Matlab®.
+As we stated above the use of the sparse() command is very helpful for matrices that include zeros in the majority of their elements.
 So you can only define the minority of non-zero integers inside these matrices, and the places of them.

-For example, we created three of vectors inside green box above that the first one includes the row numbers of minority non-zero integers, the second one include the column number of minority non-zero integers.
+For example, we created three vectors inside the green box above that the first one includes the row numbers of minority non-zero integers, the second one include the column number of minority non-zero integers.
 And the values of these minority integers are given at the third vector.
-What you need to do is, define these vectors respectively inside the parantheses of sparse() command as shown by blue arrow above.
-And you need to add the dimensions of matrix such as 4, 4 which is 4×4 matrix.
+What you need to do is, define these vectors respectively inside the parentheses of sparse() command as shown by the blue arrow above.
+And you need to add the dimensions of the matrix such as 4, 4 which is a 4×4 matrix.

-The illustration of these sparse matrices in command window is as shown by blue and green arrows.
-First column of binary numbers are showing the places of these non-zero numbers inside the matrix, and the second column of integers are the minority non-zero numbers inside the matrix.
+The illustration of these sparse matrices in the command window is as shown by blue and green arrows.
+The first column of binary numbers are showing the places of these non-zero numbers inside the matrix, and the second column of integers are the minority non-zero numbers inside the matrix.

 The use of sparse() command in Matlab® is very simple like above.
 Leave your comments and questions about ‘sparse()’ command in Matlab® below!